Mistreaper/personalcfg/README.md

 There's also a "resize mode" that you can toggle with $mod+r.
 Use your `j, k, l, ;` keys to resize windows and $mod+r to toggle it back to normal.

 You can switch workspaces with $mod+number, right?
 But, you can also put a window in a workspace.
 Press $mod+shift+numberofworkspace to move a window to that workspace.

+## i3 extras

+For me to stream on Discord, I have to put the program that I want to stream into the same workspace as Discord, right?
+But, I want the program to be fullscreen and Discord too.
+So, I created a shortcut (`$mod+Up`) that maximizes a floating window ('$mod+shift+space' to toggle floating).
+In that way, I can use my shortcut (`Mod1+tab` aka alt tab) to easily switch between floating windows.

+I usually put Discord and games on one workspace, and important stuffs on another workspace.
 ## NOTE(S):

 I don't know why, but please backup your Opera cookies because somehow Opera